Is travel only for the rich ?

 The issue of envy!

 I also warn against the terrible human trait called jealousy.
 If you hate your neighbour because he has a better car, a better house, and he dresses better, then work on yourself, not on him.
-There are many witnesses to all the wonderful things that your neighbor has, but not a single witness to how he gets up in the morning to work each day, and how he comes back tired late at night.
+There are many witnesses to all the wonderful things that your neighbour has, but not a single witness to how he gets up in the morning to work each day, and how he comes back tired late at night.
 Of course, there are those who travel only to the most expensive hotels for months because they were born into wealth, but this is an extreme exception.
 I, unlike the communists do not believe in equality or in welfare states.
 In my opinion, a good state is the one which doesn’t give away money for free, but on the other hand it doesn’t steal from its citizens.

 ‘A sound heart is the life of the flesh: but envy the rottenness of the bones.’